CSTA-Georgia/Intro-to-Software-Technology/IST Standards.md

 * 9.1 Explain and apply the procedures used in current programming languages to access code libraries, scripts, and related coding principles.
 * 9.2 Describe a variety of programming languages used to solve problems.
 * 9.3 Explain how sequence, selection, and iteration are building blocks of algorithms.
+** https://github.com/MurryMcIntosh/cs50labs/tree/2019/fall/mario/more - Create a tower of #'s
 * 9.4 Explain how procedural abstraction is implemented to reuse code.
 * 9.5 Demonstrate the principles of readability and self-documenting code.
   * a.
 Use an appropriate naming convention in the creation of variables, functions and/or procedures.